 Hello parenthood aspirant,

-As I write this text, I am a 44 years old woman.
+As I write this text, I am a 44 year old woman.
 I live in a country where, like Denmark, excellent medical reproductive services are provided.
-I recently became a VITANOVA’s patient.
+I recently became a VITANOVA patient.

 I always wanted to be a mother, to raise children, but I only met a man willing to have children very late in my reproductive years.
-I knew my hormones levels and follicles count were not extremely promising, but they were not hopeless and I am in good health and my partner seemed to have very good sperm.
+I knew my hormone levels and follicle counts were not extremely promising, but they were not hopeless and I am in good health and my partner seemed to have very good sperm.
 So we tried…

 We then proceeded with some reproductive procedures.
-Soon after my 43rd birthday, we tried a stimulation protocol in view of an IVF, but my ovarian response was quite poor.
+Soon after my 43rd birthday, we tried a stimulation protocol in IVF, but my ovarian response was quite poor.
 So our fertility doctor advised to try with IUI with stimulation from now on.
 We got a prescription for 3 IUI.

 I became pregnant thanks to the first IUI (using frozen straws of my partner, provided when he was 44 years old), but had a miscarriage after 5 weeks.
 The second and third IUI (still with frozen straws of the same origin) did not lead to pregnancy.
 During the third insemination, the doctor who performed it (a woman who was my “junior” fertility doctor) treated me very poorly and let me know that at my age I wasn’t welcome as a patient.
 A very bad experience and a very ugly souvenir for me…

-VITANOVA had the fasted reaction and could help me very quickly.
-Besides, one of the midwives, who was very available and reactive, is able to understand, speak and write in my native language, which is a big plus.
+After some researching, I came across VITANOVA.
+They said they could help me very quickly.
+Also, one of the midwives, who was very available and reactive, was able to understand, speak and write in my native language, which is a big plus.
 Therefore, I opted for VINATOVA.

-As instructed by the midwife, I had a new STDs check, my reproductive hormones retested and a new follicule count scan performed in my own country.
+As instructed by the midwife, I had a new STD check, my reproductive hormones re-tested and a new follicle count scan performed in my own country.

-The day of the IUI, I visited the clinic for the first time.
+On the day of the IUI, I visited the clinic for the first time.
 The premises of the clinic are very pleasant and cosy and everyone with whom I interacted was very polite, nice and positive.
-I met with a midwife who proceeded with the IUI, after the in-house lab’ had washed a frozen MOT 20 sperm straw that had been delivered by the sperm bank a few days before.
+I met with a midwife who proceeded with the IUI, after the in-house lab had washed a frozen sperm straw that had been delivered by the sperm bank a few days before.
 She behaved very kindly and let me rest in the lovely IUI room for almost an hour after she put on some lounge music.